Treasures of Scotland

 Spend this morning exploring the stunning Royal Yacht Britannia, moored in the nearby Leith docks.
 With a self-guided tour of Queen Elizabeth II's favourite ship, visit each of the five decks and learn all about royal life on board.

 Afterwards, visit Edinburgh’s Royal Botanic Gardens.
 Situated close to the centre of Edinburgh but with 70 acres of grounds, as you wander through the gardens you might forget that you’re in Scotland’s capital city.
 The gardens are home to a wonderful collection of plants from all over the world, just waiting for you to come and discover them.
 Explore the garden at your own pace, enabling you to enjoy it in your own way.
+After your tour take time to enjoy the last full day of the tour with your fellow members with an included buffet lunch and wine.

 Day 21 - Goodbye Scotland